darth-veitcher/nswrap/README.md

 The `delegates` directive in `nswrap.yaml` creates a new Objective-C class and associated Go wrapper functions.
-For example, the following configuration file creates a class called `CBDelegate` that implements the Objective-C protocols `CBCentralManagerDelegate` and `CBPeripheralDelegate`, along with the Go code you need to allocate and use instances of the class.
+For example, the following configuration file creates a class called `CBDelegate` that implements the `CBCentralManagerDelegate` and `CBPeripheralDelegate` protocols from Core Bluetooth, along with the Go code you need to allocate and use instances of the new class.

 ```yaml
 # nswrap.yaml